sand3rs0n-zz/COP4600-UnixShell/README.md

 Handling an alias multi token infinite loop.
 Bus Error.
-Handling an alias of a pre-existing command. complex cases dont work. alias results are in a separate process. alias only works when very first word is alias error handling a handful of cases background proccessing
+Handling an alias of a pre-existing command. complex cases dont work. alias results are in a separate process. alias only works when very first word is the creted alias error handling a handful of cases
 | piping to execute.
 Currently parses string but doesn't execute commands after first one
 multiple | piping cases not handled file i/o stores command so when you hit enter after finish it re-executes file